 Investment in Services

-The GP Surgery has an unparalleled amount of onsite diagnostic equipment
+The GP Surgery has an unparalleled array of diagnostic equipment

 Investment in You